maflancer/SwimScraper/README.md

 **In progress**

-getTeamList.py - scrapes swimcloud.com/team to get list of all college swimming teams - outputs collegeSwimmingTeams.csv
+getTeamList.py - scrapes all swimcloud.com/team pages to get list of all college swimming teams - outputs collegeSwimmingTeams.csv

 mainScraper.py - currently has function getTeams() which takes as an input either a list of teams, a list of divisions, or a list of conferences
                - based on the inputs, returns a data frame with the specfified teams